milankinen/cuic/README.md

 I needed a library for writing robust and maintainable UI tests for my work and hobby Clojure(Script) projects.
-The library had to run on top of the JVM to simplify test setups and enable code sharing between the tests and the application, but without the annoying WebDriver version hassle.
+The library had to run on top of the JVM to simplify test setups and enable code sharing, but without the annoying WebDriver version hassle.

 The design of the current version of `cuic` is the result of countless (re)written tests, various attempts to structure test code and hours